janyan33/qmee_bedbugs/README.md

 # QMEE final project

 ## Background
 Bedbugs _(Cimex lectularius)_ are an ideal model for studying the social implications of sexual conflict because of their notably harmful mode of copulation – traumatic insemination.
 Repeated traumatic inseminations reduce female longevity and lifetime reproductive output due to the energetic costs of wound healing and increased likelihood of infection.
 As a result, we expect the high fitness costs associated with repeated traumatic matings to result in divergent social preferences between the sexes.
 To investigate the impact of sexual harassment (quantified by # of matings and mountings) on social structure, we devised a novel experimental arena that provides bedbug populations with high-quality shelters as well as an artificial “host” to facilitate natural foraging behaviour.
-By manipulating the number of shelters, we've created two treatments, one where bedbugs are provided with two shelters
+By manipulating the number of shelters, we've created two treatments: **low sexual conflict** where populations get 12 shelters to move between and **high sexual confict** where populations are contrained to 2 shelters.
+This allows us to compare networks for when females have the opportunity to evade males vs. when opportunities for behavioural avoidance are limited.
 Using a combination of video-recordings and live observation, we are tracking sexual and social interactions between individually marked bedbugs over six consecutive  days at a time.
 With this data, we can use social network analysis to analyze and visualize bedbug social structure and assess various predictions about how the presence of intense sexual conflict influences animal sociality.

 ## Predictions